Jaishankar discusses current bilateral issues, Indo-Pacific with US Secretary of State Antony Blinken

-Washington [US], January 4 (ANI): On Monday, India's External Affairs Minister S. Jaishankar had a broad-ranging telephonic conversation with US Secretary of State Antony Blinken.
-The conversation was on bilateral and global issues, including the current state of affairs in the Indo-Pacific region.
+New Delhi [India] January 4 (ANI): External Affairs Minister S. Jaishankar had a broad-ranging telephonic conversation with US Secretary of State Antony Blinken on Monday.

+The conversation focused on bilateral and global issues, including the current state of affairs in the Indo-Pacific region.
 Both sides also exchanged New Year greetings.

 "A broad-ranging conversation yesterday night with @SecBlinken.
 Covered current bilateral issues, Indo-Pacific and pressing global matters.
 Also exchanged New Year greetings," Jaishankar said in a tweet.